open-telemetry/opentelemetry-java-instrumentation/docs/contributing/writing-instrumentation.md

 @Advice.Origin("#t") Class<?> declaringClass,
 @Advice.Origin("#m") String methodName
 ```
-because the former inserts a call to `Class.getMethod(...)` in transformed class.
+because the former inserts a call to `Class.getMethod(...)` in transformed method.
 In contrast,
 getting the declaring class and method name is just loading constants from constant pool, which is
 a much simpler operation.